DuxfordSBD/duxfordsbd.github.io/couch_to_soap_box_derby/couch_to_soap_box_derby.md

 Once signed up for the event, you can also join our [Strava C2SBD Club (by invitation only)][strava-club]!

 We have two prizes on offer.
-The person who runs the adult the most number of times will win a pair of Aftershokz Air bone conductive headphones.
-The person who runs the children's route the most number of times will win a £15 Amazon voucher.
+The person who runs the adult route the greatest number of times will win a pair of Aftershokz Air bone conductive headphones.
+The person who runs the children's route the greatest number of times will win a £15 Amazon voucher.

 ### Fundraising